skvoter/ymcli/README.md

 ****THIS SOFTWARE IS NOT INTEDED FOR DOWNLOADING MUSIC.
 IT DOES NOT DOWNLOAD TRACKS****
 ## Usage:

 This soft is under development right now.
-It's supposed to be ncurses fully-functional player with search and stuff.
+** TODO:
+- search function
+- some key features such as shuffle and repeat

 Right now here is just dummy one-line status line and playlist is realized through cli arguments.